All Episodes

 It's USNS or U.S. Naval Ship, civilian manned, but in the service of the United States Navy.

-What I want to hear from them, and we'll talk a little bit about gas prices and the postal rates going up as well.
+And we'll talk a little bit about gas prices and the postal rates going up as well.

-I uh uh and this is going to be my theme today, so follow me on this.
+And this is going to be my theme today, so follow me on this.

-According to Associated Press, the top five cities for instances of road rage are all in blue states.
+Apparently, according to Associated Press, the top five cities for instances of road rage are all in blue states.

-They are in fact blue cities.
+They are, in fact, blue cities.

-Certainly below a lot of uh blue states, uh blue state, blue city kind of situations, but uh well above uh the continued uh a cool laid-back uh Hippieville, uh Portland, Oregon, Seattle, Tacoma.
+Miami, New York, Boston, Los Angeles, Washington, D.C.
+I'm happy to report San Diego is 17th, certainly below a lot of blue states, blue state, blue city kind of situations, but well above the continued cool laid-back Hippieville, Portland, Oregon, Seattle, Tacoma.

-Some of those places are still lower than we are, you know, kind of well, probably because of the illegals.
+Some of those places are still lower than we are, you know, kind of, well, probably because of the illegals.

 I wonder where you are.

-But this is the theme today that we are going to pursue because um this instances of rage are cropping up nearly everywhere.
+But this is the theme today that we are going to pursue because this instances of rage are cropping up nearly everywhere.

-Uh oh, this isn't gonna help.
+Oh, this isn't going to help.

 Here in part is what she says, quote.

-She starts out quote, let me first begin by saying that I grew up as a child enjoying all of your wonderful films.
+She starts out, quote, let me first begin by saying that I grew up as a child enjoying all of your wonderful films.

-Now this is just backside bussing of the first order.
+Now, this is just backside-bussing of the first order.

 This is just good stuff.

-Or here's the second sentence.
+Here's the second sentence.

 You really are the truly great action hero for our time.